f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 How the Disk is Partitioned
 ---------------------------

 When trying to calculate freespace for the system or one of the underlying volumes there are a few factors that have to be taken into consideration.
 First, as covered above, the advertised disk size in the rSeries data sheet is what the SSD manufacturer markets their drive capacity as.
-What is actually consumable by the F5OS filesystem is much less (68-93%) than what is advertised due to the manufacturer over provisioning process.
+What is actually consumable by the F5OS filesystem is much less (typically 68-93% of advertised capacity) due to the manufacturer over provisioning process.
 The sizes you see above are what is really available to F5OS.

 Next, rSeries systems separate important parts of the file system into separate partitions on the file system, and then logical volume management is used on top of that.
 Run the following command **sudo fdisk -l** in the bash shell to see how the usable storage is allocated.
 Below is the example truncated output from an r12900.
 Notice there are 5 main **nvme1n1px** locations (where x = p1-p5).
 To understand the naming convention: nvme stands for nonvolatile memory express which is the transport protocol for flash and SSDs.
 The **nvme1n1p1** is decoded as: The nvme drive 1, namespace 1, partition 1.
 In this case there are 5 partitions (p1-p5) on the drive nvme1, on namespace 1.